 In order to promote the conservation, enhancement and understanding of Suffolk's distinctive historic environment:

-- We provide advice to planners, developers and farmers.
+- We provide archaeological advice to local planning authorities, developers, landowners and farmers;

-- We identify and record finds made by members of the public.
+- We identify and record archaeological finds discovered by members of the public;

-- We publish the results of fieldwork and other research into Suffolk's past.
+- We ensure the publication of fieldwork results and other research into Suffolk's past;

 We support the initiative, Alliance to Reduce Crime against Heritage (ARCH), by English Heritage, the police and the Crown Prosecution Service to tackle all types of heritage crime (for example illegal metal detecting, damage to scheduled monuments or listed buildings).
 For Ipswich there is an online reporting system and useful local contact information.
 Further advice is also available from Suffolk Police.